weaveworks/weave/reweave/BUILDING.md

 make
 ```

-This will build all weave net images for your local platform, tag them with your repo user name, and load them to your local docker engine.
+This will build all weave net images for your local platform(single-architecture), tag them with your repo user name, and load them to your local docker engine.

 Once the images are built, you can scan the `weave-kube` and `weave-npc` images by running: